• Skip to primary navigation

 • Lemon juice - for brightness and a touch of acidity

-• Garlic powder, chili powder, smoked paprika - I landed on this particular seasoning trio to elevate my marinade to the next level after loads of testing!
+• Garlic powder, chili powder, smoked paprika – I landed on this seasoning trio to elevate my marinade to the next level after loads of testing!

-• Italian seasoning - it's a super tasty blend of dried herbs that comes all in a single jar for convenience
+• Italian seasoning – it’s a super tasty blend of dried herbs that comes all in a single jar

 • Brown sugar - for a hint of sweetness and to balance out all the flavors